 DOCTOR WHO IN THE NETHERLANDS / HOLLAND

-It was also the very first country to air the early Tom Baker stories, playing season 12 only seven months, and season 13 only a few months after the original UK broadcasts.
-In fact Planet of Evil aired only two months after its UK screening.
+It was also the very first country to air the early Tom Baker stories, playing season 12 only seven months, and season 13 only a few months after the original UK broadcasts - well ahead of Australia!
+In fact Planet of Evil aired on TROS only two months after its UK screening.

 PETER CUSHING Movies

-Aside from the Dalek movie, one of Holland's earliest exposures to Doctor Who was in the form of a hardback edition of the novelisation of The Daleks – see Novelisations below.
+Aside from the Dalek movies, one of Holland's earliest exposures to Doctor Who was in the form of a hardback edition of the novelisation of The Daleks – see Novelisations below.

 The Seventies records a sale of "(9)" stories to "Holland" by 28 February 1977.
 This figure is correct in terms of the number of Tom Baker stories that did air from 1975 to 1976.